mthnguyener/pyproject_microservices/README.md

   - `monitoring`: Monitoring and Logging service overseeing the health, performance, and operational aspects of the entire microservices architecture
   - `nginx`: Nginx service
+    - `default_html`: Nginx default html, index.html, is here
   - `utils`: Folder containing util functions and variables
 - `scripts`: Folder with setup related scripts

-Notes: future updates will include Endpoints as I continue to update other microservices
+Notes: future updates will include Endpoints for other services as I continue to update other microservices

 ## Setting Up New Project
 1. From current project root directory, run: